 "I'm just happy we have it.
 I don't know how it got here.
 Somebody got ahold of it, saw it and gave it to us," said John Caulfield, the Interests Section chief since 2011.

 Coincidentally, the U.S. State Department recently sent two specialists down to repair the first eagle, which was cracked and tarnished green.

 Like many structures in Havana, the monument on the seafront Malecon boulevard had become seedy from decades of neglect.
-Marble lion heads were damaged or looted, and the fountains were used as trash receptacles by passers-by.
+Marble lion heads were damaged or looted, and the fountains used as trash receptacles by passers-by.

-But amid the ongoing renovation, a return to the monument's original spirit of friendship seems unlikely — at least for now.
+Amid the ongoing renovation, a return to the monument's original spirit of friendship seems unlikely — at least for now.